ConnorGoodman/DiscordAdminGPT/README.md

 Replace `<your-discord-bot-token>` with your Discord bot token, `<your-openai-api-key>` with your OpenAI API key, and `<your-discord-server-rules>` with your Discord server rules.

-An example of DISCORD_RULES is: `"1.
+An example of DISCORD_RULES is: "1.
 No swearing 2.
 No toxic behavior 3.
-No NSFW content`
+No NSFW content"
 4. Run the bot with the command `python main.py`.

 ## Usage